 DNS Policy Components

-A DNS policy allows you to whitelist or blacklist domain name-based connections.
+A DNS policy allows you to block (or exempt from blocking) domain name-based connections.
 The following list describes the

 Name and Description